 I have a small article Benefits for Industries and Businesses which might start to give you some ideas on this potential.

-This will require an insane level of research and development so we can find ways to recycle every part of existing inefficient Capitalist structures, which is basically never done now, and to find a way to automate this process as much as possible, so that once a community is empty (or we find derelict or abandoned structures) we can set the autonomous bots loose to reclaim and recycle the building materials… and then rewild that space.
+This will require an insane level of research and development so we can find ways to automate the recycling of every part of the existing inefficient Capitalist structures, which is basically never done now, so that once a community is empty (or we find derelict or abandoned structures) we can set the autonomous bots loose to reclaim and recycle the building materials… and then rewild that space.